 Automatic analysis window

-In the upper part of window you can see the path to the formula used along with Pick and Edit buttons.
+In the upper part of the window you can see the path to the formula used along with Pick and Edit buttons.

-Pick button opens up a file dialog that allows you to choose the formula you want to use for the analysis.
+Pick button opens a file dialog that allows you to choose the formula you want to use for the analysis.

-In the formula editor you need to write the code that specifies either scan/exploration you want to run or a trading system you want to back test.
-You can find the description of this language in AFL reference guide.
+In the formula editor you need to write the code that specifies either scan/exploration you want to run or a trading system you want to backtest.
+You can find the description of this language in AFL Reference Guide.

 buy = cross( macd(), 0 );